eljef/dotfiles/README.md

 I don't use anything to manage my dotfiles.
 I'm simple and uncultured.
 I use scripts native to an OS to do my installs for me.
-You can read more about each this in each installer script.
+You can read more about this below.

+### Notes

-Installing will overwrite any current dotfiles you have.
+* Installing will overwrite any current dotfiles you have.
 Make sure to backup anything important.

-After installing, you will need to log out and log back in.
+* After installing, you will need to log out and log back in.

+## Installers

+Installation scripts are located in the `Linux` and `Windows` directories.
+More info for these scripts is located in the `README.md` in those directories.

 ## Extras

 Some scripts and program configs I use on systems are stored in the `Extras` directory.

+### Scripts

+Extra scripts will need to be manually copied to a directory within your `$PATH`.

+### Conky

+More information for installing and configuring Conky is contained in the `README.md` in the `Extras/conky` directory.

 ## Arch Linux Repository Maintenance